What is Invisalign?

 How Does Invisalign Work

-Patients of Smokey Mountain Dentistry wear each set of aligners for approximately two weeks, removing them only to eat, drink, brush, and floss.
+Patients of Smoky Mountain Dentistry wear each set of aligners for approximately two weeks, removing them only to eat, drink, brush, and floss.
 With each subsequent aligner in the series, teeth will adjust until they have straightened to their final positions in which our Invisalign expert orthodontists and dentists are satisfied with the outcome.
 As the top Invisalign provider in Western North Carolina, our team has the experience to create your perfect smile.

 Patients will visit our office, local to Waynesville, Lake Junaluska, Canton, Clyde, & Maggie Valley, once every six weeks to ensure that the treatment is progressing as planned.
 Total treatment time usually lasts between nine and 15 months.
 The number of aligners worn during treatment is between 18 and 30 months.
 The treatment time and number of aligners can vary from case to case.
+Other dentists offices like our great friends at Garner, NC dentists office Moore Family Dentistry is office Invisalign services now.

 For more information on Invisalign, you can visit the Invisalign website.